normal mode analysis

 I didn't want to include the Hessians because of the file-size.

-#2 Updated by Erik Lindahl almost 14 years ago
+#2 Updated by Erik Lindahl about 14 years ago

 This should be enough for us to reproduce it.
 If you don't have any problems with making a small hack

 and recompiling you could help us fix it faster by trying to force the full hessian representation if the